SHIVANSHIDWIVEDI/Goal-Digger/README.md

-# Goal-Digger
+# Simple calculator using python
 Trying to make "HELLO WORLD" the new 'abc'.
 This is my first repository.
 Hope i will contribute a little among you all